Back to blog

 In 'morph the word' questions, children are given two words and need to get from the first word to the last word by changing one letter at a time to create a new word.

-verbal reasoning morph the word question
+A morph the word verbal reasoning question on Atom

 Stolen words